-- call and signal No ball

-- when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling
+- call and signal No ball - when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling - inform the other umpire for the reason for this action.

 The bowler thus suspended shall not be allowed to bowl again in that innings.